Payment Card Industry (PCI) Data Security Standard (DSS)

 - Retiring or replacing active encryption keys: key rotation.

-are retained to decrypt old or archived data.
+The retired/compromised/old data-encrypting keys are retained to decrypt old or archived data.

 It is however recommended to remove these old keys once all data has been re-encrypted with the new keys and old